-An inexpensive, fast and reliable estimation of cardiorespiratory fitness
+An inexpensive, fast and reliable estimate of cardiorespiratory fitness

-Cardiorespiratory fitness (CRF) measured as VO2-max may be determined by the Seismofit® System.
-Seismofit® measures the vibrations that arises from the beating heart and transmits to the chest wall.
-The method of measuring these vibrations is referred to as Seismocardiography.
+Cardiorespiratory fitness (CRF), measured as VO2-max may be determined by the Seismofit® System.
+Seismofit® measures the vibrations that arise from the beating heart and transmit to the chest wall.
+The method of measuring these vibrations is referred to as seismocardiography.

-Each heart has its own signature relating to opening and closing of valves and the contraction and relaxation of the heart chambers.
-The Seismofit® System measures these vibrations with the Seismofit® device.
-The signal is transferred to a smartphone App and a cloud-based algorithm analyses the signal.
-The estimated VO2-max is returned to the smartphone App.
+Each heart has its own signature relating to the opening and closing of valves and the contraction and relaxation of the heart chambers.
+The Seismofit® System measures these vibrations using the Seismofit® device.
+The signal is transferred to a smartphone app and a cloud-based algorithm analyses the signal.
+The estimated VO2-max is returned to the smartphone app.

-In resent years, the importance of measuring, estimating and monitoring cardio respiratory fitness (CRF) has been increasing.
-CRF is a good indicator for overall health and accordingly to a statement paper from the American Heart Association, it is potentially a stronger predictor of mortality, compared to commonly used risk factors.
+In recent years, the importance of measuring, estimating, and monitoring cardiorespiratory fitness (CRF) has been increasing.
+CRF is a good indicator of overall health and, according to a statement paper from the American Heart Association, it is potentially a stronger predictor of mortality, compared to commonly used risk factors.

-From the Statement Paper from American Heart Association
+From the Statement Paper from the American Heart Association

-Cardio Respiratory Fitness reflects metabolism and as the name indicates lungs and heart interact by supply of oxygen to tissues and organs and by elimination of carbon dioxide.
-Maximal oxygen capacity of a person means the maximal oxygen consumption determined until exhaustion and is called VO2-max.
+Cardiorespiratory Fitness reflects metabolism and, as the name indicates, the lungs and heart interact by supplying oxygen to tissues and organs and by eliminating carbon dioxide.
+The maximal oxygen capacity of a person means the maximal oxygen consumption determined until exhaustion and is called VO2-max.